 JA’s Investment Strategies program (ISP) teaches you how to save and invest for the future.
 The program includes both interactive lessons and an online stock market simulation, Invest JA, where students manage their own simulated stock portfolio.
 The simulation is linked to live data from North American stock markets and is an exciting, risk-free way for students to apply the investing principles they learn in the program.

-- Teacher: Fiona Zawadzki
+- JA Program Editor: Fiona Zawadzki

 Get Prepared to Launch a Business, Create Jobs and Drive the Canadian Economy